 The following is a guest post by Ed “Skip” McLaughlin and Wyn Lydecker, the authors of “The Purpose Is Profit: The Truth about Starting and Building Your Own Business“.
 If you’d like to find out more about guest posting on Money Q&A, please read our Guest Posting Guidelines.

 Every business needs capital to start, operate, and grow.
 Every type of capital has a cost, with advantages and disadvantages to consider.
 And to some degree, every source of capital will affect the amount of control you will maintain over your business.

 When I was starting my company, USI, I couldn’t wait to lift off.
 I was ready to quit my job and felt impatient to get started.
 I considered sourcing money from friends and family but could not rationalize the risk of damaging personal relationships or losing control of my business.

-So, I pursued debt financing from commercial banks and the SBA, only to get ensnared in the red tape of institutional decision-making.
+So, what is business financing?
+I pursued debt financing from commercial banks and the SBA, only to get ensnared in the red tape of institutional decision-making.
 In the end analysis, I realized that bootstrapping was the only pathway that would enable me to maintain full control of my business.

 Should You Bootstrap?

 Deciding to bootstrap is a big step.
 There are real trade-offs and opportunity costs to consider: